tpbnick/docs/docs/py-classes.md

 ```py
 my_dog.name
 ```
 Dot notaion is used often in Python.
 This syntax demonstrates how Python finds an attribute's value.
 Here Python looks at the instance `my_dog` and then finds the attribute `name` associated with `my_dog`.
-This is the same attribute referred to as `self.name` in the class `Dog`.
+This is the same attribute referred to as `#!py self.name` in the class `Dog`.
 On line 20 we use the same approach to work with the attribute `age`.

 The output is a summary of what we know about `my_dog`:
 ```